deadlyvipers/dojo_rules/introduction.md

-This file indeed contains an introduction.
+This file indeed contains an introduction for jwaga.
+My favourite CodeSchool path is Electives.